The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system

 We also explored the evolution of the fraction of blue and red galaxies in the sample (see Fig.~\ref{fig:fractionRedBlue}).
-Overall, the fraction of red galaxies decreases at increasing redshift (\magauto\ photometry), although the results from the four codes show significant differences in the highest redshift bins.
-For example, at $z\sim0.1$ and at $z=0.5$ the fraction of red galaxies is $\sim38$\% and $\sim 18$\%, respectively.
-At the highest redshift bin, the fraction of red galaxies is not consistent amongst the four different codes and it ranges from values of $\sim10$--$15$\% in \baysea \ and \muff \ to $\sim30$\% with \alstar.
-A fraction of red to blue galaxies of $20$\% has been reported in the analysis of ALHAMBRA data \citep{diaz-garcia2019a,diaz-garcia2019b}.
+Overall, the fraction of red galaxies decreases with increasing redshift (\magauto\ photometry), although the results from the four codes show significant differences in the highest redshift bins.
+For example, at $z\sim0.1$ and at $z=0.5,$ the percentage of red galaxies is $\sim38$\% and $\sim 18$\%, respectively.
+At the highest redshift bin, the fraction of red galaxies is not consistent between the four different codes and it ranges from values of $\sim10$--$15$\% with \baysea \ and \muff \ to $\sim30$\% with \alstar.
+A percentage of red to blue galaxies of $20$\% has been reported in the analysis of ALHAMBRA data \citep{diaz-garcia2019a,diaz-garcia2019b}.

-A further study based on the detection of emission lines in these galaxies will be necessary to really discriminate between red and blue galaxies with $1.5 < (u-r)_\mathrm{res} < 2$ and redshift above $0.5$.
-However, an SNR above $5$ will also help to classify them with better agreement between the different codes.
+A further study based on the detection of emission lines in these galaxies will be necessary to properly discriminate between red and blue galaxies with $1.5 < (u-r)_\mathrm{res} < 2$ and redshift above $0.5$.
+However, a S/N above $5$ will also help to classify them with better agreement between the different codes.